SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-ianbsmythe/PROJECT_PRESENTATION.md

 ## Overview

-In this kata, create a function that determines if you are in a John Kettley or Michael Fish mood based on the weather forecast.
+In this kata, create a function that determines if you are in a John Kettley, Michael Fish or simply confused mood based on the weather forecast.

 For those who remember the weathermen, John Kettley and Michael Fish, you're blessed; for those who don't, you should definitely go and checkout this chart topping song from 1988 by 'A Tribe Called Toffs' - John Kettley (is a weatherman) https://www.youtube.com/watch?v=Db6WHtNV5-I .

 ## Problem Statement

 Users need to implement a function `kettleyOrFish` that takes two inputs: `temperature` (a number) and `forecast` (a string).
 The function should return:
-- "Kettley" if it's cold and rainy <!15
+- "Kettley" if it's cold and rainy
-- "Fish" if it's warm and sunny >!15
+- "Fish" if it's warm and sunny
-- "Confused" if the conditions don’t match these scenarios like cloudy - 15
+- "Confused" if the conditions don’t match these scenarios like cloudy

 ## Instructions for Participants

-- Write a function `kettleyOrFish(temperature, forecast)` that returns the appropriate weatherman based on the given conditions.
+- Write a function `kettleyOrFish(temperature, forecast)` that returns the appropriate weatherman or confused state based on the given conditions.
 - The temperature will be an integer between -30 and 50.
 - The forecast will be a string like "rain", "sunshine", "cloudy", etc.